ToxikSkrrt/Project-Papashans-Rising/README.md

 Unfortunately, I didn't have the time to finish it, but it is a "bit" playable.
 Also, I am currently working on a remake of this project on Unity to finally finish it and make it fully playable.

+## How to use
+1) Execute 'main.py'
+2) When in game :
+   - ZQSD : directional inputs
+   - E : interact
+   - Space (hold) : admin mode
+   - Up/Down/Left/Right arrows : debug functionality to move a skeleton

 ## Other projects
 Check all my projects on this [page](https://github.com/ToxikSkrrt/Projects).